MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/architecture-of-service-management-automation.md

 ![SMA architecture diagram.](./media/architecture-of-service-management-automation/smaarchitecture.png)

 ## Features

+The Service Management Automation features are as follows:

 - The SMA web service communicates with Microsoft Azure Pack and authenticates users.
 - The SQL Server databases store and retrieve many components.
 These include runbooks, runbook assets, activities, integration modules, and runbook job information.